 The march north for ‘F’ Force took between 17 -25 days.
 There were many deaths during this time.
 Most other Forces working on the Burma-Thai Railway, were transported some distances between camps.

 ‘F’ Force was not deemed to be a working party.
 The Japanese had said food was running scarce in Singapore – they were being sent where there would be good conditions and abundant food.
-A large percentage of ‘F’ were already deemed sick, many were from an older age group as well as those who were not trained as soldiers but entertainers, etc. and deemed not suitable for working parties.
+A large percentage of ‘F’ were already deemed sick, or recovering, many were from an older age group as well as those who were not trained as soldiers but entertainers, etc. and deemed not suitable for working parties.

 The Japanese assured them the sick would be able to recuperate.